chrisvfritz/tc359_cheatsheets/misc/put_to_gh_and_heroku.md

 ```
 You could've written `sudo shutdown -h 50`, but you didnt' didn't have to.
 Sixteen keystrokes reduced to three.

-3. The command to push to GitHub, generally speaking, is `git push origin`.

-4. Likewise for Heroku, it's `git push heroku`.
+The command to push to GitHub, generally speaking, is `git push origin`.
+Likewise for Heroku, it's `git push heroku`.

-5. Bring the four above facts together for one huge tip:
+Bring all of the above together for one huge tip:
 ``` bash
 [19:49 ~/tc359/cheatsheets/misc] % cd ~
 [19:49 ~] % echo "alias megapush='git push origin && git push heroku'" >> .profile